HardlyDifficult/Tutorials/Chapter3.md

 The hammer's shape does not match either a Box or Capsule collider.
 If you were to use one of those, the difference between the collider and the sprite art could be great enough that collisions in the game feel wrong.  e.g. you may miss picking up a hammer you thought you got or not kill an enemy you clearly hit.

 The hammer's shape could be approximated well by using 2 box colliders.
-A polygon collider does require more processing time, although not a significant difference, so this may be a potential optimization worth the tradeoff sacraficing some percision on collisions.
+A polygon collider does require more processing time, although not a significant difference, so this may be a potential optimization worth the tradeoff sacrificing some precision on collisions.

 <hr></details>
 <details><summary>Why use Is Trigger?</summary>

 When the character jumps for the hammer to pick it up, we do not want the character to bounce off of it.
-The collider used on the hammer when the hammer is a pick up item shouldn't respond to anything expect equipting when the character touches it.
+The collider used on the hammer when the hammer is a pick up item shouldn't respond to anything expect equipping when the character touches it.
 This is best achieved with 'Is Trigger'.

 <hr></details>